SarthakMakhija/tech-lessons-posts/content/en/blog/wisckey_ssd_conscious_key_value_store/index.md

 2. SSDs offer a large degree of internal parallelism

 The core ideas of WiscKey include: separating values from keys in the LSM-tree to reduce write amplification and leveraging the parallel IO characteristic of SSD.

+I hope the article was worth your time.
+Feel free to share the feedback.

 ### References